haudiobe/XR-Traffic-Model/README.md

 #### **DISABLED** `-e=0` or `--erm=0`

+> in this mode, feedack is not currently taken into account.

 This is the default mode.
 It runs the encoder without error resilience.
 Whenever a V-trace has 100% of intra ctus, the corresponding S-traces will be encoded as I-slices, otherwise they get encoded as P-slices.

 #### **PERIODIC_FRAME** `-e=1` or `--erm=1`

+> in this mode, feedack is not currently taken into account.

 an intra frame is inserted every *n* frames.